A message from our Program Director

 We practice in two hospital settings with complementary patient populations, thus, increasing patient diversity without over-burdening residents with multiple hospital systems to master.
 These two hospitals are attached by a covered walkway keeping our residents in close contact with each other throughout the training experience.
 Our two hospital systems are fiscally strong and allow us to remain a program large enough to provide excellent resident diversity but small enough to provide a personalized approach to residency training.

 Our learning climate is open and encourages the full growth potential of each trainee.
 Faculty, residents, and students work together with staff at both hospitals as teams are fully engaged in learning and the care of our patients.
-The night float system and a unique ‘2 on/1 off’ schedule in the intensive care unit rotation gives residents adequate clinical experience while allowing them sufficient time off.
+The night float system and a robust jeopardy system gives residents adequate clinical experience while allowing them time off and backup for emergencies or illness.
 Pre-set admission limits are strictly enforced at both hospitals.